-Currently, I am a Director of Engineering at Spotify in Stockholm, Sweden.
+Currently, I am a Vice President of Engineering at Spotify in Stockholm, Sweden.
 I have also run the various elements of Unit Circle Media for over 20 years.
 Nothing on these pages represents the views of either of those companies, unless I explicitly state otherwise.
-I also record and perform as Intonarumori.
+I also record and perform as Intonarumori and Answers to April.

 I blog mainly at Puppies, Flowers, Rainbows and Kittens.

 [ - posted on February 8 2016 ]

 @pauspling @bonnier @TommieCau @annafredrixon @perkovich Looking forward to speaking and meeting people!